 Another common liability is called creditors.

-A creditor is any business or person that you owe(apart from a loan).
+A creditor is any business or person that you owe(apart from a loan or any similar long-term debts).

 Suppliers, who you owe for products and services purchased on credit, would fall under creditors.